 ○ Related to: prosperity gospel, name-it-claim-it, vision casting, creating one’s own reality, creative doctrine, the power of positive thinking, and the philosophy behind “the power of words.”

-○ Often twists Proverbs 18:21, speaking of life and death being in the tongue.
+○ Often gives occult meaning to Proverbs 18:21, speaking of life and death being in the tongue.

 40. “Mechanics of”